ModelX20/Auto-jude-ACM-2025/README.md

 ---

 ##  How to Run the Project (Evaluator Instructions)
-Follow the below steps-

-STEP 1: Clone or Download the Repository
+STEP 1 : Download the repository
 ```bash
 git clone <YOUR_GITHUB_REPO_LINK>
 cd AutoJudge